-1. To the Administrator Home page click the Home button in the top left-hand corner.

-2. Select the Create a new project link.
+- 1. On the Administrator Home page click the Home button in the top left-hand corner. - Select the Create a new project link.
 The Project Details page appears:

-You may also use Administration→ Project command on the Main menu bar to navigate to the administration pages.
+You may also use Administration > Projects option on the Main menu bar to navigate to the administration pages.